Table of Contents

 The Gershonites, Kohathites, and Merarites were the descendants of “Gershon, Kohath, and Merari” sons of Levi (Numbers 3:17; 26:57) and the grandsons of Jacob (Genesis 46:11).
 There were Twelve tribes in Israel in addition to the tribe of Levi, because Jacob had adopted Ephraim and Manasseh, the two sons of Joseph (Genesis 48:5, 6).

 The entire tribe of Levi belonged to God and His sacred service in place of the first-born of the Children of Israel (Numbers 3:12).
 Anciently, the father in the family performed the priestly functions (Exodus 13:8; Judges 17:10).
 But now this tradition was replaced by the appointment of the Levites.
 They were chosen by God because they showed faithfulness at the time of the worship of the golden calf (Exodus 32:26).
-Alone among their brethren, the “sons of Levi” rallied to “the Lord’s side” and had not joined in the pagan worship.
+Alone among their brethren, the “sons of Levi” rallied to “the Lord’s side” and did not joined in the pagan worship.

 The Levites (Gershonites, Kohathites, and Merarites) were distinct from the priests.
 All priests had to be Levites but not all Levites served as priests.
 The most sacred tasks, including offering sacrifices, were reserved for the priests, descendants of Aaron, brother of Moses (Exodus 28:1–3).